 Jorge, Better in Belize Builder

 The showstopper first scene begins by showing Westin and Alicia at the waterfalls across from Better in Belize EcoVillage.
 Wes says: “I can’t believe this could be my parents’ backyard!”

 Then, we make our way from Belize to Canada, showing Francesco and Mari in their home in Canada, chatting about how they are entrusting their son with $200,000 to find them a home in Belize.

 As a medical doctor and registered nurse with a busy medical practice, they face a gruelling work schedule and a lot of challenges.
 Spending 3 days on a family vacation in Belize convinced Francesco and Mari that they could minimize their footprint by living at Better in Belize EcoVillage.

-Seated outdoors, basking in the Belize sunshine, Wes and Alicia are introduced to their Belize realtor, Steve.
-Steve asks them pointed questions about their Belize real estate needs and drills down to what is really important for Wes’s parents.
+Seated outdoors, basking in the Belize sunshine, Wes and Alicia are introduced to their Belize realtor.
+He asks them pointed questions about their Belize real estate needs and drills down to what is really important for Wes’s parents.
 They are seeking a Belize home that offers a simple-to-maintain structure, creative living space, isolated and private location, featuring 2 to 3 bedrooms.
 The deal breaker?
 It absolutely has to be eco-friendly.
-Hopping into the Kubota golf cart, Wes and Alicia set out to ramble through the eco-community with Steve.
+Hopping into the Kubota golf cart, Wes and Alicia set out to ramble through the eco-community.

 Pictures of San Ignacio, a town about 45 minutes from Better in Belize, are shown including the San Ignacio Farmers’ Market, the largest market in Belize.

 As Steve, Wes and Alicia trundle along the 6½ miles of roads that meander through this 130-acre village in Belize, the audience gets to glimpse the beauty and splendor of the Belize rainforest.

 Throughout the video, colorful Belize birds and wildlife flash on the screen – from the brilliant Scarlet Macaw through to the tapir, Belize’s national animal.